jonrandoem/sscuttlizr/README.md

 By default, this functionality is disabled.
 To enable it, open your config.php file, and insert the following inside the PHP code:

 ```
+// Set your Piwik Analytics ID here (a number)
+// Between quotes !!!
 $piwikAnalyticsSiteId = '1';

+// set the URL your Piwik installation, without protocol
+// example: if your Piwik is at https://my-piwik.org/stats/ ,
+// then, enter: my-piwik.org/stats
+// No Trailing slash !!!
 $piwikAnalyticsUrl = 'your.piwik.com';
 ```

 Notes: Do not enter any http:// or https:// in the URL, and enter your Piwik site ID between quotes.

 You can also enable the "noscript" image:

 ```
+// Enables the <noscript> image tag
 $piwikAnalyticsNoScript = true;
 ```

 And if you enable the "noscript" and your Piwik installation is served with HTTPS, you can force HTTPS for the "noscript" image:

 ```
+// If the <noscript> image tag is enabled, force the serve of the image only through HTTPS
 $piwikAnalyticsNoScriptHttps = true;
 ```